 - To the drained potatoes, add in buttermilk, butter, cream cheese, sour cream, parmesan cheese, salt, pepper, and garlic powder.

-- Mash, using a potato mashed or whisk (see video for visuals), until desired consistency is reached.
+- Mash, using a potato masher or whisk, until desired consistency is reached.

 - Serve and enjoy!